judepayne/dictim.server/docs/conversions_ref.md

 Unsuccessful requests will result in a 400 response with the error message as the body.

-A 401 Internal Server Error generally means that the dictim sent was invalid (json).
+A 401 Internal Server Error generally means that the dictim sent was invalid (json/ edn).

 ### d2 to dictim